 Create a YouTube channel

 More people are turning to YouTube for content than ever before.
 FortuneLords reports that 300 hours of video are uploaded to YouTube every minute and nearly 5 billion videos are watched on YouTube every day.
 Create a YouTube channel (set up your privacy settings to stay safe – here are some more tips on that) and then upload your latest content.
 You can create how-to videos, ramblings about life, or cash in on the “unboxing” toy trend in online videos.
 Build up your subscriber base and clicks and you will be more attractive to brands who want an influencer with engaged fans.

 Whether Facebook, Instagram, Pinterest or Snapchat is your social platform of choice, it’s important to set up accounts and consistently update them.
 If you know you want to be an influencer, post professionally – even when you are just talking about your own personal life.
 It’s okay to show some personality, but stay away from negativity directed towards other people, political rants, and profanity if you truly want brands to trust your judgment.

 Pick a Specialty

 People will better identify with you if they have a feel for who you really are.
 If you pick influencer opportunities from too many broad areas, you won’t have much success in the long run.
 Be picky about the projects you choose and build up an audience of like minded people who will be interested in the things you like anyway.

 Don’t agree to talk about products you’ve never used or companies you know nothing about.
 Part of the power of online influencers is authenticity.
 Consumers like to see other everyday people using products and services before they decide to use them too.
-A great example of this is professional poker player Maria Ho who represents 888 and many charitable organizations.
 If you are assigned influencer content for something you’ve never actually used, ask for a product to review first.
 When you are honest about your experiences, others will trust your influence more.